Nerwyn/service-call-tile-feature/README.md

 This card is set up to work with Home Assistant `input_select` entities out of the box.
 Just using the config above, you can use it to change the values of input selects entities.
 By default each button will call the `input_select.select_option` service.
 The list of options is automatically retrieved, but you still have to include the `options` array and give each option button style information so that they will render (you can create blank buttons by setting the option to `{}`).

-Since each selector option is a service call button, you can override it's default behavior by including service call information as shown in [example 2](#Example-2)
+Since each selector option is a service call button, you can override it's default behavior by including service call information as shown in [example 2](#Example-2).
+Doing so will also break the current option highlighting, but you can use the `option` field within an option alongside `value_attribute` to restore this, also shown in example 2. `option` will be the value to compare against the entity's value, whether that is it's state or one of it's attributes.
+If they match and are not undefined, then the the option will be highlighted.
+The current option highlight color defaults to tile color, but can be changed by setting `color` to a different value.

 # Examples